 Ease of Day-to-Day Account Management

 Your day-to-day routine becomes monitoring balance and interest, tracking outgoing payments against the 3 free monthly allowance, and capturing receipts digitally.
-In practice, it suits moderate transaction volumes.
-Not high-frequency operations.
+In practice, it suits a business making fewer than 15 outgoing payments a month, rather than one sending payments many times a day.

 When you make more than 3 outgoing payments in a month, tracking the per-transaction cost against Starling (free at any volume) is the main ongoing management task.
 If you find yourself regularly exceeding 15 payments per month, the cost calculation shifts against Zempler.